|HCC Site ID:||1569||Parish:||Southwick|

 Image:View of Southwick Park by Kip & Knyff

 Location and Site

-Southwick House and park are situated east of Southwick and approximately six miles north west of Portsmouth.
-It is in undulating landscape at the foot of the chalk downs.
+Southwick House and park are situated east of the village of Southwick and approximately six miles north west of Portsmouth.
+Historically the site has been in a strategic position, with the priory well placed to welcome pilgrims travelling to Winchester from Portsmouth, the later house providing convenient accommodation for monarchs visiting troops and the fleet in Portsmouth, and headquarters for the D-Day landings.
+It is in an undulating landscape at the foot of the chalk downs.

 The Park came into existence in the 12th-century when a Priory of Augustinian Canons was founded there as a result of lack of space at Portchester Castle.
 While little now remains of the priory buildings one monastic fishpond has survived and a second, earlier, pond has been excavated.
 Where the land slopes to the River Wallington the Canons may have planted vines as the slope faces South.
 The land the priory owned was probably enclosed as a deer park.